Tree House Recovery Colorado

 One of the most dangerous aspects of PAWS is that many people are unaware of it.
 There is a common belief that after detox, when all the drugs are out of the system, everyday life will resume.

 However, this is not the case.
-Those who experience the re-occurring and prolonged discomfort of PAWS without understanding it can become demoralized, depressed, anxious, and prone to relapse.
+Those who experience the recurring and prolonged discomfort of PAWS without understanding it can become demoralized, depressed, anxious, and prone to relapse.
 Watch the video above to learn more.

 Getting Help with PAWS